JVang1/osticket-prereqs/README.md

 <img src="https://imgur.com/9rH6bXP.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 From the search bar, type and click on "Turn Windows features on or off".
 Locate and turn on the "Internet Information Services" folder.
-Expand the "World Wide Web Services" folder, then expand "Application Development Features" folder and
+Expand the "World Wide Web Services" folder, then expand "Application Development Features" folder, and turn on the "CGI" folder.
 </p>
 <br />